 A date is normally thought of as a way of representing either a particular day in history or an elapsed time period.
 Like numbers, dates can have multiple formats where MM/DD/YYYY and YYYYMMDD are two of the most popular and the two simplest.
 For example, 07/04/1776 is a string that could represent the original Independence Day for the United States.
 Every person in the modern world has a birth date, that is also sufficiently described by giving a year, and a month and a day.
-In some situations giving the year alone (think fiscal year) is sufficient to make a date time period and in other situations only a month or even a single day may be sufficient to represent a period of time.
+In some situations giving the year alone (think fiscal year) is sufficient to make a date time period and in other situations only a month may be sufficient to represent a period of time, as opposed to a particular day date.